jacklul/inlinegamesbot/README.md

 # Inline Games

-A Telegram bot that provides real-time multi-player games that can be played in any chat.
+A Telegram bot that provides real-time multiplayer games that can be played in any chat.

 You can see the bot in action by messaging [@inlinegamesbot](https://telegram.me/inlinegamesbot).